lakshmanasai5421/AutoEDA-Automatic-EDA-and-preprocessing-tool-using-machine-learning/README.md

-## CSV EDA & Cleaner with ML Recommendations
+## AutoEDA Automatic EDA and preprocessing tool using Machine Learning

 This project is a smart data assistant that helps you clean your CSV datasets, perform basic EDA, and even get machine learning advice — all from a simple web interface built with Flask.